Astrak00/tfg-report/presentation/slides_chinas.typ

 == Summary of Findings

 This is otra cosa and includes a gif, but does not have movement when exported to pdf

-#image("/img/cat-space.gif", height: auto)